-Below the residential units, each tower will have shops with a total of 67 retail spaces.
-The complex will also include a nursery for up to 200 children and the Tom Jobim School of Music for over 1,300 students.
+Below the residential units, each tower has shops with a total of 67 retail spaces.
+The complex includes a nursery for up to 200 children and the Tom Jobim School of Music for over 1,300 students.
 In addition to providing a multi-faceted community, the energy-efficient Julio Prestes complex also offers its residents the opportunity to reduce their environmental footprint and pay fewer utility bills.
 With the help of less glazing on the facades and low-flow showerheads and faucets, Julio Prestes conserves energy and water and reduces living costs for residents.
 The apartments also save a significant amount of embodied energy in materials, with a reduction of up to 57% due to the energy-efficient materials used to construct the floors, roof and walls.

 Predicted Savings of EDGE Certification

 Reduced window to wall ratio; insulation for roof; energy-saving lighting for internal areas, common areas, and external spaces; and lighting controls for common areas and outdoor spaces.

 Low-flow showerheads, low-flow faucets for kitchen sinks and bathrooms, and dual-flush water closets.

 In-situ reinforced concrete with more than 25% ground granulated blast-furnace slag for floors and roofs, and medium weight hollow concrete blocks for internal and external walls.